 Upon activation, you need to navigate to Settings » Flying Pages in your WordPress admin panel to configure the plugin settings.

 Then, you need to set the ‘Delay to start preloading’ time in the dropdown.
-This is the delay to start preloading links if your user’s mouse isn’t moving in the browser window.
+This setting determines how long the plugin waits before it starts prefetching links.

 Next, you can change the ‘Max requests per second’.
 The lower you set this number, the less impact it will have on your server.